Connectome Smoothing via Low-rank Approximations: Application to a Mouse Connectome

 \section{Application to a Mouse Connectome}

-As a further application of low-rank methods, an MRI-DTI mouse brain connectome \citep{Calabrese2015} with N=1 specimen was evaluated.
-The data acquisition protocol is described in the appendix, Section~\ref{section:data_mouse}, and resulted in a $296$ weighted, directed graphs with vertices again corresponding to regions in the brain.
+As a further application of low-rank methods, an MRI-DTI mouse brain connectome \cite{Calabrese2015} with M=1 specimen was evaluated.
+The data acquisition protocol is described in the appendix, Appendix~\ref{app:data_mouse}, and resulted in a $296$ node\ weighted, directed graphs with vertices again corresponding to regions in the brain.
 The 296 regions were organized into a multilevel, hierarchical structure.
 Analysis of the fine-grained and the first level of the hierarchy partitioned the label set into eight superstructures, with four in each hemisphere: forebrain, midbrain, hindbrain, and white matter.

-The original matrix $W\in (\Re^+)^{296\times 296}$ is a weighed adjacency matrix with $W_{ij}$ denoting the number of tracts passing through ROIs $i$ and $j$.
-As the original weights had very heavy tails, these weights were transformed by setting$A_{ij}$ was set to $A_{ij}=\log(W_{ij}+1)$ to transform the original weights, which had very heavy tails.
+The original matrix $W\in (\Re^+)^{296\times 296}$ is a weighted adjacency matrix with $W_{ij}$ denoting the number of tracts passing through ROIs $i$ and $j$.
+As the original weights had very heavy tails, these weights were transformed by setting $A_{ij}=\log(W_{ij}+1)$.
 This resulted in the weighted adjacency matrix in Figure~\ref{fig:mouse_adj_lr} (a).
+Note that Algorithm~\ref{algo:basic} does not strictly require the entries to be binary and hence is applicable in this weighted setting by only thresholding the elements of $\hat{P}$ to be non-negative.

-Using the procedure described in Algorithm~\ref{algo:basic}, we found a low-rank approximation to the re-weighted matrix $A$.
-In this instance, the \citet{zhu2006automatic} procedure resulted in a rank-7 approximation which is shown in the right panel of Figure~\ref{fig:mouse_adj_lr}.
-Since the sample size is only one, cross-validation cannot be employed to analyze the prediction performance of the low-rank methods, but visually it appears that the rank-7 approximation captures many of the features in the original adjacency matrix.
+Using the procedure described in Algorithm~\ref{algo:basic}, the dimension selection procedure \cite{zhu2006automatic} resulted in a rank-7 approximation which is shown in the right panel of Figure~\ref{fig:mouse_adj_lr}.
+Since the sample size is only one, cross-validation cannot be employed, but visually it appears that the rank-7 approximation captures many of the features in the original matrix.